Policy, planning and essential services

 Our governing body – the 17-member Metropolitan Council – plays a key convening role, bringing together communities to develop policies and a shared vision and direction for the region.

-Our Thrive MSP 2040 initiative engaged residents to create a shared vision for the region and maximize opportunities for growth and prosperity.
+Thrive MSP 2040 engaged residents to create a shared vision for the region and maximize opportunities for growth and prosperity.

 Our regional planning initiatives encompass community planning, housing, parks, transportation, and wastewater and water services.

-Recent studies are examining best ways for the Council to help boost the Twin Cities economic strength for the future.
+2013 studies examined the best ways for the Council to help boost the Twin Cities economic strength for the future.

 The Council’s essential services enhance the region’s quality of life and economic competitiveness.
 We: